Obock: French Somaliland

 However, until the French occupation of Tadjoura in 1927, Obock remained the only place on the northern coast of the Gulf of Tadjoura with a colonial administrative office.
 It became the capital of the Dankali District in 1914, then an administrative position from 1927 which was subsumed into the "Circle of Adaels" in 1929.
 During World War II, Italy's declaration of war on France and Great Britain came on 10 June 1940, with them undertaking some offensive actions beginning on 18 June.
-From Harrar Governorate, troops under General Guglielmo Nasi to attack French Somaliland, there was some skirmishes.
-When the government on 10 July learned that the armistice was not yet put into effect in French Somaliland, President Philippe Pétain a collaborationist government at Vichy sent General Gaëtan Germain as his personal representative to correct the situation.
+From Harar Governorate, troops under General Guglielmo Nasi were sent to attack French Somaliland.
+There were some skirmishes.
+When the Vichy French government on 10 July learned that the armistice was not yet put into effect in French Somaliland, President Philippe Pétain sent General Gaëtan Germain as his personal representative to correct the situation.
 Negotiations at Dewele, Italian East Africa on the local implementation of the armistice were only finally completed on 8 August.
 By that time, the British offensive against the Italians had tightened the blockade of French Somaliland.
-Famine set in malnutrition-related diseases took many lives, 70% of them women and children and many townsfolk left for the hinterland.
-The locals named the blockade the carmii, a word for a type of sorghum usually reserved for cattle, but used as human food at the height of the famine.
+Famine set in and malnutrition-related diseases took many lives, 70% of them women and children.
+Many townsfolk left for the hinterland.
+The locals named the blockade the carmii, a word for a type of sorghum usually reserved for cattle, which used as human food at the height of the famine.
 Obock became the capital of a circle responsible for resupplying the colony during the Allied blockade from 1941 to 1943.
 Only a few Arab dhows (boutres) managed to run the blockade to Djibouti and Obock and only two French ships from Madagascar managed to run it.
-The Japanese declaration of war (7 December 1941) gave the colony some respite, since the British were forced to withdraw all but two ships from the blockade for use in the Far East.
+The Japanese declaration of war on the Allies (7 December 1941) gave the colony some respite, since the British were forced to withdraw all but two ships from the blockade for use in the Far East.

 The Commander-in-Chief, East Africa, William Platt, codenamed the negotiations for the surrender of French Somaliland "Pentagon", because there were five sides: himself, the Vichy governor, the Free French, the British minister at Addis Ababa and the United States.
 Christian Raimond Dupont surrendered and Colonel Raynal's troops crossed back into French Somaliland on 26 December 1942, completing its liberation.
 The official handover took place at 10:00 p.m. on 28 December.
 The first governor appointed under the Free French was André Bayardelle.
 A local battalion from French Somaliland participated in the Liberation of Paris in 1944.
 In 1963, Obock's circle was created by division of that of Tadjourah region.